multifs: Allow filesystems to be assigned RADOS namespace as well as pool for metadata and data

-#1 Updated by John Spray almost 4 years ago
+#1 Updated by John Spray about 4 years ago

 Note: once we do this, we have to start using two separate messengers in the MDS for rados client vs. cephfs server (or some other solution that gives unique entity ids but still presents the rank as the ID to old clients).

 It's so that we don't have multiple daemons with the same rank (but different filesystem IDs) touching the same pool (doesn't happen at moment but will happen when using namespaces) the incarnation logic works to preserve operation order on crashes.

-#3 Updated by John Spray over 3 years ago
+#3 Updated by John Spray about 4 years ago

 Just in case I lose it, the draft code for splitting messengers was here: https://github.com/jcsp/ceph/tree/wip-15399-twomsg

-#17 Updated by Patrick Donnelly 10 months ago
+#17 Updated by Patrick Donnelly about 1 year ago